braincogsci/mbcs-projects/General/FAQ.md

 ### What do I do if my assessor is not listed as an option on the Datanose project page?
 The dialog that shows you the options has a button 'Not in list'.
 If you click that button you can manually add the assessor.
 Do make sure the assessor meets the project requirements.

+### I am not sure how to find a suitable project
+While it's easy to say that finding a project is "simply contacting people", this step by itself can be daunting.
+Check out our [[../Miscellaneous/Tips for landing a project|Tips for landing a project]] to help you get started.

 ### There are steps missing on the Datanose registration page.
 Is everything okay?
 The numbering on Datanose is non-continuous.
 You're right that this makes no sense.
 It is one of several oddities of the system as a whole.
 You're entirely in the safe zone despite the missing steps.